-First Vice President and International Membership Coordinator: Genie Milgrom.
+President: Genie Milgrom.
 President of the Jewish Genealogical Society of Greater Miami as well as President of Tarbut Sefarad Fermoselle.
-Genie is a researcher in Spain and Portugal in the areas surrounding the Duero River and is author of My 15 Grandmothers.
-Her website is www.geniemilgrom.com.
+Genie is a researcher of Crypto Jewry in Spain and Portugal in the areas surrounding the Douro River and is author of My 15 Grandmothers as well as How I found My 15 Grandmothers .
+Her own extensive research which led her to find an unbroken maternal lineage of 22 generations of grandmothers is an unparalleled work of genealogy Her web site is www.geniemilgrom.com.

 Vice President of Communications and Editor of HaLapid: Corinne Joy Brown.
 Corinne is an author of four books to-date and senior writer on four national magazines.
 A past president of the Denver Woman’s Press Club and a charter member of Women Writing the West, she was Board Chair of the Mizel Museum of Judaica in Denver from 1990-2000.
 She created WritingtheWest a literary conference, now part of Western State College Humanities program.
 She is a board member of the SCJS and editor of HaLapid, the Society’s literary journal/magazine.

 A partner with her husband in a contemporary home furnishings business since 1976, they have one son and live in Englewood, Colorado.